ARAPIL/World-Literacy-Rate/README.md

 # World-Literacy-Rate
-A Tableau visualization on World Literacy Rate developments.
+A Tableau visualization on World Literacy Rate developments for the years 1976 to 2016.
+World Literacy rate developments were analysed and visualized.